 Allergy shotsAllergy injections; Allergen immunotherapy

-First, you will need to work with your doctor to identify which allergens are causing your symptoms.
-This may be done through allergy skin testing or blood tests.
-Your doctor will include only the allergens you are allergic to in your allergy shots.
+Work with your provider to identify which allergens are causing your symptoms.
+This is often done through allergy skin testing or blood tests.
+Only the allergens you are allergic to are in your allergy shots.

-Allergy shots are just one part of an allergy treatment plan.
-You may also take allergy medications while having allergy shots.
-Your doctor may recommend that you reduce your exposure to allergens as well.
+Allergy shots are only 1 part of an allergy treatment plan.
+You may also take allergy medicines while having allergy shots.
+Your provider may recommend that you reduce your exposure to allergens, as well.

-Allergy symptoms occur when your immune system tries to attack the allergen in the body.
+Allergy symptoms occur when your immune system tries to attack an allergen in your body.
 When this happens, your body creates mucus.
 This can cause bothersome symptoms in the nose, eyes, and lungs.

-Allergy shots are also called "immunotherapy" since they work with the immune system.
-When a small amount of the allergen is injected into the body, the immune system makes an "antibody" that blocks the allergen from causing symptoms.
+Treatment with allergy shots is also called immunotherapy.
+When a small amount of an allergen is injected into your body, your immune system makes a substance called an antibody that blocks the allergen from causing symptoms.

-After several months of injections of a specific allergen(s) known to cause some of your symptoms, you may feel relief of some or all of your symptoms.
-The relief of symptoms can last several years.
-For some patients, allergy shots can prevent new allergies and help asthma symptoms.
+After several months of shots, some or all of your symptoms may be relieved.
+Relief can last several years.
+For some people, allergy shots can prevent new allergies and reduce asthma symptoms.

-Allergy shots are effective for these common allergens:
+Allergy shots are effective for common allergens such as: